by John Jordan

 Costing sheets allow flexibility in allocating overhead across products based on cost elements and origin groups.
 Manufacturing orders are debited, and cost centers are credited during period-end overhead calculation.

-SAP costing sheets offer sufficient flexibility to allocate overhead costs in most cases.
+SAP costing sheets offer the flexibility to allocate overhead costs in most cases.

-You view the configuration of costing sheet settings with Transaction KZS2 or via IMG menu path:
+You view the configuration of costing sheet settings with Transaction KZS2 or via the IMG menu path:

 The screen in Figure 1 is displayed.